 Task Procedure See the complete message that is truncated on the tab.
 Double-click the message.
-Truncated on the Tab. ⚠ Warning Details Warning Code: 12022 Message: The class "javax.ejb.EJBObject" could not be found on the classpath, but it was found in the jar provided by HPE Fortify in "C: \Program Files\HP_Fortify\HP_Fortify_SCA_and_Apps_16.10\Core \default_jars\javax.ejb-api.jar" as a convenience.
-To ensure consistent translation behavior add the jar that contains "javax.ejb.EJBObject" to the classpath given to the translation step.
-Refer to the documentation about default jars in the SCA User Guide for more information.
-OK Copy a warning message to the clipboard.
-Right-click a message, and then select Copy .
+Marning Details × Warning Code: 12019 The following references to Java functions could not be resolved.
+These functions may be part of classes that could not be found, or there may be a type error at the call site of the given function relative to the function declaration.
+Please ensure the Java Copy a warning message to the clipboard. • Right-click a message, and then select Copy .
 Save a warning message to a file.
-1. Right-click a message, and then select Export Entry .
-2. Type a name for the file, and then click Save .
-The file includes the audit project name, FPR file location, the warning code, and the warning message.
-Save all the warning messages to a file.
-1. Click Export Warnings 2.
-Type a name for the file, and then click Save .
+Right-click a message, and then select Export Entry.
+Type a name for the file, and then click Save.
+The file includes the audit project name, FPR file location, th warning code, and the warning message.

+Task Procedure Save all the warning messages to a file.
+Click Export Warnings Type a name for the file, and then click Save.
 The file includes the project name, FPR file location, the warning codes, and the warning messages.
 Search the warning message Type the search text in the filter text box.

-Task Procedure Modify the text message at the top of the tab.
-Edit the < fortify_working dir > /config/tools/warnings-view.properties file where <fortify_working_dir> is: Windows: C:\Users\<username>\AppData\Local\Fortify</username></fortify_working_dir> • Non-windows:/home/ <username>/.fortify</username> Edit the text following message= to the text you want to display in the Warning tab.
+Modify the text message at the top of the tab.
+1. Edit the <fortify_working dir>/config/tools/warnings-view.properties file where <fortify_working_dip_in< pre=""></fortify_working_dip_in<></fortify_working where < fortify_working_dir> is: Windows: C:\Users\ <username></username> \AppData\Local\Fortify Non-windows: <userhome>/.fortify</userhome> Edit the text following message= to the text you want to display in the Warnings tab.
 Close and reopen the Warnings tab to see the updated text.